-Ss Peter & Paul Roman Catholic Church
+Ss.
+Peter & Paul Roman Catholic Church

 The Catholic presence in Lehighton, Pennsylvania since 1850